General Indy 500 Facts and Milestones

 • 2,556 laps - 1973 (winner completed 133 laps/332.5 miles)

-Yellow/Caution Flags (Since Pack-Up Rule was Adopted in 1979)
+Yellow/Caution Flags (Stats Generally Since the Pack-Up Rule was Adopted in 1979)

 Most Caution Periods, Single Race